getsec/getsec.github.io/2020/01/bandit/index.md

 # 🤠 Bandit on the loose

-## Intro
+## Preface

-Today I would like to share with you some security lessons when using python.
-How we can use static linting to check our code for possible security flaws leveraging *bandit*.
-There will be some pretty obvious indicators of bad programming within this document, but only to demonstrate the power of the *bandit*.
+Today I would like to share with you some security tips when using python.
+We can use static linting to check our code for possible security flaws leveraging *bandit*.
+There will be some pretty obvious indicators of bad programming within this document, but only to demonstrate the use cases of the *bandit*.
 Not to highlight my inability to program. ☕️

 ## Jumping into it